ulrichwisser/SL2influx/README.md

 - sitedirection

 and the following values
-- TimeTableDateTime string in format YYYYMMDDTHH:MM:SS
+- TimeTableDateTime string in format YYYY-MM-DDTHH:MM:SS
 - TimeTableTimestamp unix timestamp computed from TimeTableDateTime
-- ExpectedDateTime strimg in format YYYYMMDDTHH:MM:SS
+- ExpectedDateTime strimg in format YYYY-MM-DDTHH:MM:SS
 - ExpectedTimestamp unix timestamp computed from ExpectedDateTime
 - DisplayTime string in varying format as is displayed on signs at stops